ZakirG/StickyBrain/README.md

 ## License

-MIT License - see LICENSE file for details # FlowGenius
+MIT License - see LICENSE file for details